Mariachi: Modern development

 Trumpets gained popularity when mariachi was commercialized in the 1930s and was played for wealthy people.
-But this is how they got to hear the trumpet more in the ensembles and it became a regular thing.
-Wealthier people had the ability to record music, hire the best players, and purchase new, high-quality instruments, which caused the sound to evolve and showcased it to the world.
+This increased exposure to the trumpet in ensembles led to it becoming a regular feature.
+Wealthier patrons had the ability to record music, hire players, and purchase new, high-quality instruments, which caused the sound to evolve and showcased it to a wider audience.

 The most prized of the mariachis remained those from the state of Jalisco, particularly the areas of Cocula and Tecalitlán.
 They represented Mexico to the people during the Independence Day celebrations in Mexico City in 1933 as well as during Lázaro Cárdenas' election campaign in 1936.

 The charro tradition was strong in Jalisco, especially in a region called Los Altos.
 After the Revolution, the charreada became a national sport in Mexico and rings were constructed specifically for them, followed by professional charro associations.
 With the breakup of the large haciendas, charros were no longer economically necessary but were used as a cultural ideal, especially by the film industry in the mid-20th century.
 The first charro movies date from the 1920s, but the first to sing mariachi was Tito Guízar in Allá en el Rancho Grande in 1936.
 The character was played by Jorge Negrete in films such as ¡Ay, Jalisco... no te rajes! and ¡Así se quiere en Jalisco!
 The main characters used his ability to sing mariachi as a way to show strength, virility, and aesthetic beauty.
 Its use in film also made the music popular and a symbol of ethnic pride for Mexican Americans in the United States.

 However, these films also promoted a negative perception of mariachi music.
 During the early 20th century, mariachi was seen as lower class, and belonging in bars.
 Films from this period associated the charros and mariachi music with machismo, womanizing and drinking, especially of tequila.
 This perception would change in the latter half of the 20th century, but the music remains strongly associated with tequila.